-We validated the k-means clustering algorithm on a well known clustered set.
-Since we are able to repeat the initial randomize starting centroids, we can repeat the algorithm on say the Swiss Roll dataset to obtain a "good" clustering.
-Figures 3 and 4 show the Swiss Roll dataset in 2 and 3 dimensions.
-Figures 5 and 6 show the clustering of the Swiss Roll dataset into four clusters using matlab's built in k-means and our implementation of the k-means algorithm, respectively.
+We can validate the k-means clustering algorithm on a well known clustered set.
+Since we are able to repeat the initial randomize starting centroids, we can repeat the algorithm on say the Swiss Role dataset to obtain a "good" clustering.